coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 [issues](https://github.com/coreinfrastructure/best-practices-badge/issues)
 via our
 [GitHub site](https://github.com/coreinfrastructure/best-practices-badge).
-For general dicussion, feel free to use the [cii-badges mailing list](https://lists.coreinfrastructure.org/mailman/listinfo/cii-badges).
+For general discussion, feel free to use the [cii-badges mailing list](https://lists.coreinfrastructure.org/mailman/listinfo/cii-badges).

 If you want to propose or discuss changes to the criteria,